sabman/aicasts.com/027-torchgeo.md

 - Why is it important?

+> However, the variance in data collection methods and handling of geospatial metadata make the application of deep learning methodology to remotely sensed data nontrivia

 # How do I use TorchGeo in the context of Remote Sensing, ML and AI